elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-students-identify-their-learning-style-and-leverage-their-strengths-to-improve-academic-performance.md

 url: /learn/education-studies/questions/how-can-students-identify-their-learning-style-and-leverage-their-strengths-to-improve-academic-performance
 score: -1.0
 related_article1:
-    id: 160000
+    id: 160285
-    title: What is metacognition, and why is it important for self-awareness in learning?
+    title: >-
+        What challenges might students face when transitioning from secondary to tertiary education, and how can they overcome them?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-selfawareness-in-learning
+    url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
 related_article2:
-    id: 160569
+    id: 160462
-    title: What is metacognition, and why is it important for learning?
+    title: >-
+        How can setting reading goals and reflecting on content enhance reading comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-learning
+    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-enhance-reading-comprehension
 related_article3:
-    id: 159959
+    id: 160157
-    title: What are the essential skills involved in developing critical thinking, and how can questioning assumptions enhance these skills?
+    title: >-
+        What principles should be considered in curriculum design to ensure it aligns with learning outcomes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-skills-involved-in-developing-critical-thinking-and-how-can-questioning-assumptions-enhance-these-skills
+    url: /learn/education-studies/questions/what-principles-should-be-considered-in-curriculum-design-to-ensure-it-aligns-with-learning-outcomes
 related_article4:
-    id: 160313
+    id: 159966
-    title: How can one overcome barriers such as authority influence and bias in critical thinking?
+    title: >-
+        What techniques can be used to overcome presentation anxiety and engage the audience effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-one-overcome-barriers-such-as-authority-influence-and-bias-in-critical-thinking
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-overcome-presentation-anxiety-and-engage-the-audience-effectively
 related_article5:
-    id: 160365
+    id: 160278
-    title: What principles should be considered in curriculum design to ensure alignment with learning outcomes?
+    title: >-
+        What are the different learning styles, and how can students adapt their study techniques accordingly?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-principles-should-be-considered-in-curriculum-design-to-ensure-alignment-with-learning-outcomes
+    url: /learn/education-studies/questions/what-are-the-different-learning-styles-and-how-can-students-adapt-their-study-techniques-accordingly
 ---

 &nbsp;